WukLab/wuklab_sysml/content/posts/oshuman.md

 ![Step-by-Step](/images/oshuman/blog-fast.gif)

 Upon breaking down the latency for various applications, LLM calls for "Planning" and "Reflection" are the main culprits, consuming **75-94%** of total task time.
 Planning and reflection occur at each step and include the full history of observations.
-This means tasks that take more steps are *exponentially slower* than tasks that take fewer steps.
+This means tasks that take more steps are *quadratically slower* than tasks that take fewer steps.

 {{< oshuman/app-breakdown >}}